What is Invoice Discounting?

 KredX is an online invoice discounting platform where business owners get an opportunity to raise funds for their working

-remove operational inefficiencies around the invoice discounting space by extensively using technology and its
+to remove operational inefficiencies around the invoice discounting space by extensively using technology and

 How does it work?